Kaggle Competition: Eedi – Mining Misconceptions in Mathematics

 - All misconception description

-Step 2: Similarity Calculation
+Step 2: Similarity Look-up

 We apply a nearest neighbour algorithm to compute the similarity between each pair embedding and all misconception embeddings.